Sunshine on a Rainy Day

-"Sunshine on a Rainy Day" is a 1990 song by British pop singer and songwriter Zoë, released as the first single from her debut album, Scarlet Red and Blue (1991).
-The song received positive reviews from music critics, reaching number four on the UK Singles Chart in September 1991.
+"Sunshine on a Rainy Day" is a song by British pop singer and songwriter Zoë, released by M&G and Polydor Records as the first single from her debut album, Scarlet Red and Blue (1991).
+The song, written by Zoë and Youth, received positive reviews from music critics, reaching number four on the UK Singles Chart in September 1991.
 It also charted within the top 40 in Ireland, Luxembourg, Sweden and Zimbabwe, where it reached number-one.
-Two different music videos were produced to promote the single.
-One of them was filmed in India.
+Three different music videos were produced to promote the single, one of them was filmed in India and another for the US market.
 In 2008, Zoë re-recorded the song with her folk band Mama.
 This version is available on their debut CD, Crow Coyote Buffalo.

 Background

-The song was originally released at the end of 1990, when it only managed to reach number 53 on the UK Singles Chart.
+The song was originally released in October 1990, when it reached number 53 on the UK Singles Chart.
 The following year, English record producer Mark 'Spike' Stent remixed the track and re-released it on 12 August 1991.
 This version reached number four on the same chart and became Zoë's biggest hit.
 It was the 18th best-selling single of 1991.
 The track was used in UK advertisements for the Amiga 500 computer, which added to its popularity.
 It was also on Capital Radio's A-list.